open/close all folders

 Action Adventure Games

-- The Legend of Zelda: Ocarina of Time introduced Epona, Link's Cool Horse.
-This was the official form of this trope.
+- The Legend of Zelda: Ocarina of Time introduces Epona, Link's Cool Horse.

 - In Deadly Towers, Hyper Boots will increase your speed, but not while walking in any non-diagonal direction.